joelshepherd/create-with/README.md

 # Create with X - Laravel Models
 A simple package that provides traits to add common indentity fields to Laravel models when they are created.

+This package is designed to work out of the box with just the traits.
+No other configuration is needed.

 ## Install
-Just add the package via composer
+Install the package via composer.
+Minimum PHP version is 7.0.

 ```
 composer require joelshepherd/create-with
 ```

 ## Usage
-Simply add a trait to your models that provides your desired indentity field.
+Simply add the trait to your model that provides your desired field.
+If the field is not empty and is unique in the database, it will be left unchanged.

 ### Create with UUID
 Adds an unique UUID to the model.